awsdocs/aws-elemental-mediapackage-user-guide/doc_source/what-is-features.md

 + For Microsoft Smooth Streaming: subtitles are translated to DFXP

 Time\-shift Viewing
 AWS Elemental MediaPackage allows playback of a stream at a time earlier than the current time\.
 Start\-over, catch\-up TV, and time delay are all supported\.
-For more information about setting up time\-shift capabilities, see [[ERROR] BAD/MISSING LINK TEXT](time-shifted.md)\.
+For more information about setting up time\-shift capabilities, see [Time\-shifted Viewing Reference in AWS Elemental MediaPackage](time-shifted.md)\.

 Video
 AWS Elemental MediaPackage supports the input H\.264 video codec and passes it through to the output stream\.
 H\.265/HEVC is also supported with restricted playback devices\.